Containment: A Variation of Cops and Robbers: Containability

 Considering containability in a few special cases may aid in building intuition about this game.
-The $n$-cycle $C_n$ is containable; it has $\delta(C_n) {=}2$ and two cops can win by ``squeezing'' the robber between them.
-The complete graph $K_n$ is also containable, with $\delta(K_n)= n{-}1$ cops sufficing (since every edge is adjacent to every other edge, any initial placement of the $n{-}1$ cops will lead to a win in at most one move).
-On the other hand, trees (on 3 or more vertices) are not containable: $\delta(T){=}1$ for any tree, but a single cop cannot force a robber to move from any vertex of higher degree.
-In fact, the containability number of a tree $T$ is equal to $\Delta(T)$, the maximal degree in the tree.
+The $n$-cycle $C_n$ is containable; it has $\Delta(C_n) {=}2$ and two cops can win by ``squeezing'' the robber between them.
+Trees also prove to be containable: the $\Delta(G)$ cops chase the robber until he is at a leaf, with all of the cops staying on a single edge until they are incident with the robber on their turn; then they fan out, containing the robber and ending the game.

-Another example of a containable graph is the 3-cube $Q_3$, though this is less obvious.
-In the following section we will define an infinite family of graphs that generalize $Q_3$ (though not the usual one!) and prove that every graph in this family is containable.